 Leader of his trio and a friend to many, Samson is at the top of his game.
 But with graduation one day away and his longtime companions about to vanish -- possibly forever -- Samson doesn't know where he'll go or what he'll do.

-Olga is is quick-witted, confrontational, and intimidating.
-Practicing tirelessly by night and working a grueling food-service job by day, she leads a Spartan life with only one goal in mind: playing video games professionally in Japan.
+Olga is a middle finger flying in the face of traditional female leads.
+She is quick-witted, confrontational, and intimidating.
+Practicing by night and working a grueling food-service job by day, she leads a Spartan life with only one goal in mind: playing video games professionally in Japan.

 The retro gaming community is a huge and diverse group, hailing from all over the globe.
-We've received help from donors in Australia, Malaysia, Scotland, Germany, Denmark, and Greece -- just to name a few.
-Classic game fans are anxious to see a film that is relevant to their interests and features artists from within their circles.
-We've enlisted the help of just such contributors for our score and artwork.
+We've received help from donors in Australia, Malaysia, Scotland, Germany, Denmark, and Greece just to name a few.
+These people are anxious to see a film that is relevant to their interests and features artists they recognize.
+We've enlisted the help of some excellent contributors for our score and artwork.

 Final Form Games